FlaxEngine/FlaxDocs/manual/physics/vehicles.md

 ![Car Properties](media/wheeled-vehicle-properties.png)

-To confgiurate car driving experiance use properties grouped under **Engine**, **Differential**, and **Gearbox** catogoeires.
+To configure car driving experience use properties grouped under **Engine**, **Differential**, and **Gearbox** categories.
 See tooltips for the property labels to learn more about each setting and it's units.

 Additionally, you can specify **Drive Type**, **Use Reverse As Brake** and other RigidBody properties including vehicle **Mass** and **Center Of Mass Offset**.